MihaiB-dev/Bouldering_app/README.md

 8. A **main page** with all routes that are active on the walls.
 9. A visualization for Climbers to see their **Ascents sorted by difficulty**
 10. **Most popular routes** currently on the walls.
+11. An admin tht can Delete Users, Delete Routes and Ascents
+12. A report with all the functions that are used in the app (for school project)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>